 “My favorite thing is to be by myself in the middle of a wilderness or national forest and fly fishing and catching fish and it’s a beautiful day; there’s nothing better than that,” he says.
 “Usually I find myself doing a lot of thinking and reflecting while I’m doing it.”

 Through his experiences, he has found a meditative element in the sport, a state of mind that can be spiritual in its resonance.
-That understanding led him to create a new course, “Religion, Spirituality and Fly Fishing,” for Winter Semester.
+That understanding led him to create a new course, “Religion, Spirituality and Fly Fishing,” for Spring Semester.
 While he figured about 10 or so students would sign up, he now has 25.

 Although “religion” is in the title of the course, Yeager says he’s not promoting one denomination over another; in fact, he’s not promoting any denominations at all.